-Boss Corridor: The Atomic Bases/Cores, Professor Hangar, and Andross have notable ones, but there is a distince lack of enemies before a boss.
+Boss Corridor: The Atomic Bases, Professor Hanger, and Andross have notable ones, but there is a distince lack of enemies before a boss.

 Boss Remix: The Slot Machine's theme remixes three real life children's songs.

 Boss Warning Siren: Almost all boss battles were announced by a short voice clip of "incoming enemy".
 As this was invariably near the end of each level, it occured while the level music was fading out to be replaced with the boss battle music.